Resident Handbook - Quick Links

 - A PMI Georgia staff member will contact the vendor to find out the cause of the delay and then inform you when to expect the vendor to call.

 Keep in mind that you are living in a single-family home, not an apartment building.
 The response time you experience will be very similar to any other home owner.
 We hire vendors to service your needs; they are independent business people and schedule their own time.
 While we do insist on reasonable response time from our vendors, that should not be interpreted as “immediate”.
-If you report that your air conditioner has failed on the hottest day of the year every HVAC vendor in the city will be backed up and it may take several days for a technician to get to your home.
+If you report that your air conditioner has failed on the hottest day, of the year every HVAC vendor in the city will be backed up and it may take several days for a technician to get to your home.
 Once on site, the technician will diagnose the problem and may need to order parts.
 These parts may take several more days to be delivered.
-Our role, on your behalf, is to insure that all maintenance is completed in a “reasonable” timeframe.
+Our role, on your behalf, is to ensure that all maintenance is completed in a “reasonable” timeframe.

 An emergency is a life-threatening or home-destroying issue such as a fire, flood, gas leak, break-in, major tree-fall on the property, etc.